De Quervain syndrome: Treatment

-Most tendinoses and enthesopathies are self-limiting and the same is likely to be true of de Quervain's although further study is needed.
+Most tendinoses and enthesopathies are self-limiting and the same is likely to be true of de Quervain syndrome, although further study is needed.

 The mainstay of symptom alleviation (palliative treatment) is a splint that immobilizes the wrist and the thumb to the interphalangeal joint.
 Activities are more comfortable with such a splint in place.
 Anti-inflammatory medication or acetaminophen may also alleviate symptoms.

-As with many musculoskeletal conditions, the management of de Quervain's disease is determined more by convention than scientific data.
-A systematic review and meta-analysis published in 2013 found that corticosteroid injection seems to be an effective form of conservative management of de Quervain's syndrome in approximately 50% of patients, although they have not been well tested against placebo injection.
-Efficacy data are relatively sparse and it is not clear whether benefits affect the overall natural history of the illness.
-One of the most common causes of corticosteroid injection failure are subcompartments of the extensor pollicis brevis tendon.
+As with many musculoskeletal conditions, the management of de Quervain disease is determined more by convention than scientific data.
+A systematic review and meta-analysis published in 2013 found that corticosteroid injection seems to be an effective form of conservative management of de Quervain syndrome in approximately 50% of patients, although they have not been well tested against placebo injection.
+Consequently, it remains uncertain whether injections are palliative and whether they can alter the natural history of the illness.
+One of the most common causes of corticosteroid injection failure is the presence of subcompartments of the extensor pollicis brevis tendon.

 Surgery (in which the sheath of the first dorsal compartment is opened longitudinally) is documented to provide relief in most patients.
 The most important risk is to the radial sensory nerve.
 A small incision is made and the dorsal extensor retinaculum is identified.
-Once it has been identified the release is performed longitudinally along the tendon.
-This is done to prevent potential subluxation of the 1st compartment tendons.
-Next the abductor pollicis longus (APL) and extensor pollicis brevis (EPB) are identified and the compartments are released.
+Once it has been identified, the release is performed longitudinally along the tendon.
+This is done to prevent potential subluxation of the first compartment tendons.
+Next, the abductor pollicis longus (APL) and extensor pollicis brevis (EPB) are identified, and the compartments are released.

-Some occupational and physical therapists suggest alternative lifting mechanics based on the theory that the condition is due to repetitive use of the thumbs during lifting.
-Physical/Occupational therapy can suggest activities to avoid based on the theory that certain activities might exacerbate one's condition, as well as instruct on strengthening exercises based on the theory that this will contribute to better form and use of other muscle groups, which might limit irritation of the tendons.

-Some occupational and physical therapists use other treatments, in conjunction with Therapeutic Exercises, based on the rationale that they reduce inflammation and pain and promote healing: UST, SWD, or other deep heat treatments, as well as TENS, acupuncture, or infrared light therapy, and cold laser treatments.
-However, the pathology of the condition is not inflammatory changes to the synovial sheath and inflammation is secondary to the condition from friction.
-Teaching patients to reduce their secondary inflammation does not treat the underlying condition but may reduce their pain; which is helpful when trying to perform the prescribed exercise interventions.

 History

 From the original description of the illness in 1895 until the first description of corticosteroid injection by Jarrod Ismond in 1955, it appears that the only treatment offered was surgery.
-Since approximately 1972, the prevailing opinion has been that of McKenzie (1972) who suggested that corticosteroid injection was the first line of treatment and surgery should be reserved for unsuccessful injections.
+Since approximately 1972, the prevailing opinion has been that of McKenzie (1972) who suggested that corticosteroid injection should be the first line of treatment and that surgery should be reserved for unsuccessful injections.